acxelerator/purus/README.md

 [![PiPY](https://img.shields.io/pypi/v/purus.svg)](https://pypi.org/project/purus/)

-`purus` parses parameters provided from AWS services.
+`purus` parses parameters provided from Lambda@Edge on CloudFront, and it manipulates request and response.
 It is named after The Purus River, or a tributary of The Amazon River.